 On our second visit in 2018, we focused more on the north of the island that we didn’t get to visit the first time because of the car issue.
 It was very different from the south of the island.
 It’s a lot less touristy and feels a lot more authentic.
 Do I need to add that we preferred it?

 The most northern tip is wonderful with a rocky coastline that differs a lot from the white sand beaches we were used to in Ouvea.
 We went there for snorkelling at a spot called “La Derivante”.
 You start from the small restaurant “Soleil Levant”, and the current takes you slowly to the next beach.
 No effort required: you just have to open your eyes and watch.
-We stopped for

 We stopped for lunch at the Soleil Levant.
 Although we didn’t have a booking, which is unusual for these small restaurants in New Caledonia Islands, the woman in charge, Koma, managed to prepare a delicious meal for the four of us.
 But she also lectured us about how bad it is not to treat our “old” parents better (“old” is a very respectful word for locals): we should always ensure they have food for lunch.
 Koma is a fascinating character and made our trip to Ouvea even more special.